 We have reviewed the information presented in the Annual Governance Statement for consistency with our knowledge of the Council.
-We have no matters to report as a result of this work.
+The Council updated the Annual Governance Statement during the course of the audit to include reference to the self-referral to Regulator of Social Housing in respect of the condition of the Council's housing stock.
+Following this amendment, we have no matters to report as a result of this work.